A message from Dr. Fox

 While we know it is not convenient to go to a different location, it became necessary to make this change in order to remain viable as an office.
 The monthly costs are substantially lower in the new location, as it is smaller.
 There will still be ample space for all we need to do to care for our wonderful young friends as usual.
 We have had to make some difficult decisions in recent weeks.
 This location change is the result of challenging times in the medical field.

-You may be aware that my Mom suffered a terrible injury in 2018 and as a result requires a lot of delicate care.
-I am not able to come into the office as early each day as before, nor am I able to stay late on all afternoons because of the care she needs from me.
-I want to express my heartfelt gratitude to each of you who have been so understanding about my need to adjust the early and late office appointment hours during these difficult times.
-We had managed to keep things going fairly well at the office with this change, but then came COVID 19.
+You may be aware that my mother suffered a terrible injury in 2018 and as a result required a lot of delicate care.
+During her time of great need, I was not able to come into the office as early each day as before, nor was I able to stay late on all afternoons because of the care she needed from me.
+In early January of this year she completed her time of suffering and sadly passed away.
+I want to express my heartfelt gratitude to each of you who have been so understanding about my need to adjust the early and late office appointment hours during her difficult times.
+We had managed to keep things going fairly well at the office with those schedule changes, but then came COVID 19.

 "I love the fact that all of our families have my cell phone number and can call or text me at any time when they might have a worry